vaadin/web-components/DEVELOPMENT.md

 ```sh
 yarn icons
 ```

-## Using a local clone of the repo in Vaadin app
+## Using a local clone of the repo

 When using a Vaadin app, you can modify the frontend build tool config to resolve the web components modules from your local clone, instead of the versions downloaded from npm registry.